xesf/jc_reborn/README.md

 Ensure SDL2.dll can be found from the path.

 Go to Screen Saver Settings and Johnny Reborn should be there.
+Note that preview does not work on purpose as it would require further modifications on blitting code...

 ## Current status